 \[\begin{aligned} L_1 & = \textstyle{\frac12} (\mu_O + \mu_N) - \textstyle{\frac12} (\mu_M + \mu_A) & \rightarrow\: & \mathbf{c}_1 = \textstyle{\frac12} \begin{pmatrix} 1 & 1 & -1 & -1 \end{pmatrix} \\ L_2 & = \mu_O - \mu_N & \rightarrow\: & \mathbf{c}_2 = \begin{pmatrix} 1 & -1 & 0 & 0 \end{pmatrix} \\ L_3 & = \mu_M - \mu_A & \rightarrow\: & \mathbf{c}_3 = \begin{pmatrix} 0 & 0 & 1 & -1 \end{pmatrix} \end{aligned}\]

 Note that these correspond to nested dichotomies among the four groups: first we compare groups (Old and New) against groups (Major and Alps), then subsequently within each of these sets.
-Such contrasts are always orthogonal, and therefore correspond to statistically independent tests.
+Nested dicontomy contrasts are always orthogonal, and therefore correspond to statistically independent tests.
+We are effectively taking a three degree-of-freedom question, “do the means differ?” and breaking it down into three separate 1 df tests that answer specific parts of that overall question.

 In R, contrasts for a factor are specified as columns of matrix, each of which sums to zero.
 For this example, we can set this up by creating each as a vector and joining them as columns using cbind()